joomcode/e2ed/README.md

 If the wait is longer than this timeout, then the promise returned by the `waitForResponse`/`waitForResponseToRoute` function will be rejected.

 ### Environment variables

+Required environment variables are defined in the `./autotests/.env` file (they cannot be deleted):

+`E2ED_DOCKER_IMAGE`: the name of the docker image where the tests will run.
+The image must be based on the e2ed base image.

+`E2ED_PATH_TO_TS_CONFIG_OF_PROJECT_FROM_ROOT`: the path to TypeScript config file of the project from the root directory of the project.
+The project should have one common TypeScript config for both the application code and the autotest code.

+You can pass the following optional environment variables to the `e2ed` process in any standard way:

 `E2ED_ORIGIN`: origin-part of the url (`protocol` + `host`) on which the tests will be run.
 For example, `https://google.com`.